rak-n-rok/Krake/docs/dev/hooks.rst

 ========

-Application ``complete`` hook gives ability to signals job completion.
+The application `complete` hook gives the ability to signals job completion.

-Krake application controller calls application ``complete`` hook before the deployment of the application on Kubernetes cluster.
-Hook is disabled by default.
-User enables this hook by the --hook argument in rok CLI.
+The Krake Kubernetes controller calls the application `complete` hook before the deployment of the application on a Kubernetes cluster.
+The hook is disabled by default.
+The user can enable this hook with the ``--hook`` argument in rok CLI.

 See also :ref:`user/rok-documentation:Rok documentation`.

-Complete hook injects `KRAKE_TOKEN` environment variable which stores Krake authentication token and `KRAKE_COMPLETE_URL` environment variable which stores the Krake ``complete`` hook URL for given application.
+The complete hook injects the ``KRAKE_TOKEN`` environment variable, which stores the Krake authentication token, and the ``KRAKE_COMPLETE_URL`` environment variable, which stores the Krake `complete` hook URL for a given application.

+By default, this URL is the Krake API endpoint as specified in the Kubernetes Controller configuration.
+This endpoint may be only internal and thus not accessible by an application that runs on a cluster.
+Thus, the ``external_endpoint`` parameter can be leveraged.
+It specifies an endpoint of the Krake API, which can be accessed by the application.
+The endpoint is only overridden if the ``external_endpoint`` parameter is set.

-If TLS is enabled on Krake API, ``complete`` hook injects Kubernetes configmap and volume for the Krake CA certificate.
-CA certificate is loaded from configmap into volume as a file (default: `/etc/krake_ca/ca.pem`) in given application.
+If TLS is enabled on the Krake API, the `complete` hook injects a Kubernetes configmap and volume for the Krake CA certificate.
+The CA certificate is loaded from the configmap into the volume as a file (default: ``/etc/krake_ca/ca.pem``) in a given application.

   .. tip::

-      Names of environment variables and CA certificate filename are defined in the application controller configuration file.
+      The Names of the environment variables and of the CA certificate filename are defined in the Kubernetes controller configuration file.

 See also :ref:`user/configuration:Krake configuration`.

-Application signals job completion by calling ``complete`` hook URL.
+Applications signal the job completion by calling the `complete` hook URL.
-Token is used for authentication and should be sent in the PUT request body.
+The token is used for authentication and should be sent in a PUT request body.

-Example using `curl`:
+Example using `cURL`:

 .. code:: bash

     $ curl -X PUT -d "{\"token\":\"$KRAKE_TOKEN\"}" $KRAKE_COMPLETE_URL
-    # If TLS is enabled on Krake API
+    # If TLS is enabled on the Krake API
     $ curl -X PUT -d "{\"token\":\"$KRAKE_TOKEN\"}" $KRAKE_COMPLETE_URL --cacert /etc/krake_ca/ca.pem